clcatalan/videoinfo/README.md

-This is a project made during the progress of the online course in Electron I took
+R&D project for Electron as part of the online refresher course I took.

+Still need to follow proper Design prototype and implement React.